 Many news services or web sites claim that gas prices are nearly ready to increase wildly; but take these predictions with a grain of salt.
 Some of them could be scams or could lead to bad investment decisions.
 It's best to stick with reliable, proven news outlets.
 And remember, like any commodity, no one can perfectly predict the future of gas prices.
 However, staying on top of current trends can be a good way to save money at the pump.

-For more information about calculating fuel costs and other related topics, follow the links on the next page.
+For more information about calculating fuel costs and other related topics, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing